 T3 Law of Growth

-Another law which apples to growing your money is what I call the T3 Law of Growth.
+Another law which apples to grow your money is what I call the T3 Law of Growth.

 According to this law, your money’s growth will depend on 3 T factors – Time, Talent & Treasure.